dzmaj/EventTrackerProject/README.md

 # Job Application Tracker Project

 ## Overview and Lessons Learned
+This project is a full stack job tracker that allows the user to enter information for jobs they are interested in.
+Users can perform full CRUD operations on the jobs.
+It also totals the jobs up by location, and displays markers for the job locations in an embedded Google Map.
+The project was done in three stages as I learned: A back end database and REST api, a plain Javascript/HTML front end, and finally an angular front end.

+### Back End REST - mySQL, JPA, Spring
 For this project, I created a database for tracking job applications.
 The database consists of two tables: one for job applications, and one for updates to the status of those applications.

-### Back End REST - mySQL, JPA, Spring

 This project went faster than I expected on the back end, Spring data repositories cut out a lot of the work.
 I did feel like I improved from previous work with REST controllers by being more consistent with which logic I put into the service implementations and which logic in the controllers.
 The most time consuming part overall was testing.